-Our principal uses of funds are for operating expenses, taxes, interest, capital expenditures, lease payments, and distributions to related parties.
-We believe that cash generated from our operations, together with amounts available under the Credit Facilities will be sufficient to meet our future operating expenses, taxes, interest, capital expenditures, lease payments and any further distributions to related parties.
-However, our ability to fund operating expenses, taxes, interest, capital expenditures and future operating expenses, taxes, interest, capital expenditures and future lease payments will depend on, among other things, our future operating performance, which will be affected by general economic, financial and other factors, including factors beyond our control.
+Our principal uses of funds are for operating expenses, taxes, interest, capital expenditures, lease payments and dividends.
+We believe that cash generated from our operations, together with amounts available under the Credit Facilities will be sufficient to meet our future operating expenses, taxes, interest, capital expenditures, lease payments and any dividends that may be declared by our board of directors.
+However, our ability to fund operating expenses, taxes, interest, capital expenditures and future lease payments will depend on, among other things, our future operating performance, which will be affected by general economic, financial and other factors, including factors beyond our control.
 See "Accounting Classifications and Fair Values", "Summary of Factors Affecting Performance" and "Risk Factors" in this MD&A. We review potential acquisitions and investment opportunities in the normal course of our business and may make select acquisitions and investments to implement our growth strategy when suitable opportunities arise.